The 10 most important moments in AI (so far)

 9. Geoffrey Hinton unleashes deep neural networks (2012)

 The year after Dean and Ng’s breakthrough, University of Toronto professor Geoffrey Hinton and two of his students built a computer vision neural network model called AlexNet to compete in an image recognition contest called ImageNet.
 Entrants were to use their systems to process millions of test images and identify them with the greatest possible accuracy.
 AlexNet won the contest with an error rate of less than half that of the runner-up.
-In only 15.3% of cases, was the correct label not in AlexNet’s top five most likely answers.
+In only 15.3% of cases was the correct label not in AlexNet’s top five most-likely answers.
 The previous best score had been 26%.

 The victory made a strong case that deep neural networks running on graphics processors were far better than other systems at accurately identifying and classifying images.
-This, perhaps more than any other single event, kicked off the current renaissance in deep neural networks, earning Hinton the monicker of “godfather of deep learning.”
+This, perhaps more than any other single event, kicked off the current renaissance in deep neural networks, earning Hinton the moniker of “godfather of deep learning.”
 Along with fellow AI gurus Yoshua Bengio and Yann LeCun, Hinton won the coveted Turing Prize for 2018.

 10. AlphaGo Defeats human Go champion (2016)